 It is FREE

 Okay, okay, I’ll settle down.
 My Spidey senses went off when reading about Panda 3D when they advertise as the

 “Panda3D is an open-source, completely free-to-use engine for realtime 3D games, visualizations, simulations, experiments — you name it!
 Its rich feature set readily tailors to your specific workflow and development needs.”

 Yep, the engine is free.
 I know, I know, in the past I have maybe but a lot of emphasis on my liking completely free game engines, but I stand by it 100%.
-No regrets.

 Chances are that you are just starting out in game development and starting casual is not only your best option economically, but the ability to select a free engine without consequences is vital to your ideas becoming your creations.

 It was super easy to try and download Panda 3D, with an installer literally being right on the home page.
 It is easy to acquire Panda 3D.
 I downloaded the file, (for me it was Windows 64 bit), and after a few steps, I was up and running.